Sorrento - Naples

 Ferries to Italy

-Sorrento Naples ferry prices typically range between 34.0 €* and 73.0 €*.
-The average price is typically 38.49 €*.
-The cheapest Sorrento Naples ferry prices start from 17.0 €*.
-The average price for a foot passenger is 38.49 €*.
+Sorrento Naples ferry prices typically range between 21€* and 86€*.
+The average price is typically 43€*.
+The cheapest Sorrento Naples ferry prices start from 21€*.
+The average price for a foot passenger is 43€*.

 Pricing will vary depending on number of passengers, vehicle type, route and sailing times.
-Prices exclude service fees.
+Pricing is taken from searches over last 30 days and exclusive of service fees, last updated 1 February 2026.

 The distance between Sorrento to Naples is approximately 16.2 miles (26.1km) or 14.1 nautical miles.

-No, ferry operators currently do not allow cars to travel on sailings between Sorrento and Naples
+No, ferry operators currently do not allow cars to travel on sailings between Sorrento and Naples.

-Yes, foot passengers can travel with
+Yes, foot passengers can travel with NLG & Alilauro ferries between Sorrento and Naples.

 More routes than anyone else.